Is your financial firm asking you for a “trusted contact”? Are you wondering why? We asked them to ask you!

 What is a trusted contact?

-A trusted contact is a person that you authorize your financial firm to contact in limited circumstances, such as if there is a concern about activity in your account and they have been unable to get in touch with you.
+A trusted contact is a person you authorize your financial firm to contact in limited circumstances, such as if there is a concern about activity in your account and they have been unable to get in touch with you.

 A trusted contact may be a family member, attorney, accountant or another third-party who you believe would respect your privacy and know how to handle the responsibility.
 You may establish more than one trusted contact.